MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 The challenge a team faces when it wants to reliably release on a monthly cadence is that developer testing is vital for success.
 If a team does not adopt certain forms of developer testing they create too much to much of a workload for manual testing - which makes everyone hate the world.

 Looking back at my personal career - If I could redo developer testing, I wished I understood basic refactoring tests first.
 These are automated tests that typically are slow but give you some level of confidence that that you haven't broken anything major.
 I think for most systems this is a useful place to start as most developers come in to an existing system.

-### Collective Code Ownership ###

-At the same time, collective code ownership becomes necessary.
-When on a quarterly cadence you can group work into silos but when you move to a monthly cadence you might not have work for certain silos.
-You see a few effects from this, firstly pieces of work taken on by individuals gets smaller, and it is not feasible for people to only work in their own area.
-This means opening the code base up to the team and allowing people to work in areas they would not have previously touched.

 ### Collaborative Coding ###